jico/ATCLP/README.md

 The currently available __methods__ are:

+*	__parse__ Main purpose method.
+Takes an ATC command string and returns an ATCCommand object containing the recognized recipient, type, and parameter.
+	For example:
+		parse: Cactus fourteen fifty descend and maintain flight level three three zero The above returns an ATCCommand object.
+You can then retrieve the information in xml format through the object _toString_ method, which produces:
+		<ATCCommand><recipient>AWE1450</recipient><type>altitude</type><parameter>FL330</parameter></ATCCommand>
 *	__toNum__ Accepts a "text" number and outputs the numeric representation.
 	For example:
 		toNum: thirty three hundred